Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Discussion

 \bparagraph{Tightening our Lower Bounds on the Novelty Profile}

-As shown numerically in \cref{Sec:Sensitivity_Numerical}, one limitation of barcodes as estimators of novelty profiles is their relatively low sensitivity to individual recombination events.
-A natural goal is to devise a more sensitive variant of the barcode estimator, with similar theoretical guarantees.
+As shown numerically in \cref{Sec:Sensitivity_Numerical}, one limitation of barcodes as lower bounds on novelty profiles is their relatively low sensitivity to individual recombination events.
+A natural goal is to devise a more sensitive variant of our bounds, with similar theoretical guarantees.
 Is it possible to develop a \emph{consistent} barcode estimator for the novelty profile, for a reasonable class of probabilistic models?

 As a step in this direction, it would be interesting to apply our independence result, \cref{Prop:Markov_Independent}, to obtain analytic results about the probability distribution on $\B_1(\eh)$, for $\eh$ a phylogenetically Markov random evolutionary history (e.g., Poisson) indexed by a galled tree.
-Ideally, such results would explain the relationships between novelty and the barcode observed empirically in \cref{Sec:Sensitivity_Numerical}.
+Ideally, such results would explain the relationships between novelty profiles and barcodes observed empirically in \cref{Sec:Sensitivity_Numerical}.